 Named after the great Mughal Emperor Aurangzeb, Aurangabad is a popular city in Maharashtra.
-The word Aurangabad literally means ‘Built by the throne’.
+The word Aurangabad literally means, built by the throne.
 Aurangabad city is located in the northern part of the state of Maharashtra, in the western region of India.
 Placed by the Kham river, Aurangabad serves as district headquarters.
-It ensures that its visitors never fall short of comfort of facilities in any department.
+It ensures that its visitors never fall short of comfort and facilities in any department.

 What Can A Tourist Expect In Aurangabad?

-Aurangabad is the official Tourism Capital of Maharashtra and with good reason.
+Aurangabad is the official tourism capital of Maharashtra and with good reason.
 Being a tourist hub, the present day Aurangabad offers a wonderful opportunity to soak in the past history.
 Much before the Mughal rule, Aurangabad’s history actually dates back to the era of Buddhism.
-The Buddhist caves of Ajanta and Ellora have immortalized the evident Buddhist influence that our country was under during that period.
+The Buddhist caves of Ajanta and Ellora have immortalised the evident Buddhist influence that our country was under during that period.
 Both these monuments have been declared as World Heritage Sites by UNESCO.

 The culture of Aurangabad city is highly derived from Hyderabad’s original culture.
 The old city still holds on to the charms of our rich history.
 Its influence is reflected in the language and cuisine of the locals.
 Aurangabad is filled with exotic Mughal monuments.
-Aurangzeb’s tomb is located in Khultabad, a small town near Aurangabad that is a popular tourist spot as well.
-The most famous monument is however Bibi Ka Maqbara, Aurangzeb’s wife’s burial chamber, that bears a close resemblance to the Taj Mahal.
+Aurangzeb’s tomb is located in Khuldabad, a small town near Aurangabad that is a popular tourist spot as well.
+The most famous monument is, however, Bibi Ka Maqbara, Aurangzeb’s wife’s burial chamber, that bears a close resemblance to the Taj Mahal.

 The Himroo Factory is a popular site here.
 It houses woven Himroo shawls, Mashru and Kimkhab weaves and translates into a good shopping place for tourists.
 It is evidence for the fact that, about four centuries ago, Aurangabad was a merchandising hub and lay on the Silk Route.
-Women visiting the city are often lured by the tempting Paithani Sarees and semi precious stones jewellery found in the market place at Cannought.
+Women visiting the city are often lured by the tempting Paithani sarees and semi-precious stone jewellery found in the marketplace at Connaught.
 Bidri, a metal object decorated with Indian art and made of iron, copper and other metals, is also a famous product of the city.
 This beautiful object can only be found in this state.

 The city of Aurangabad is known for its medieval and cultural heritage.
-Apart from Bibi ka Maqbabra, the Panchakki is another tourist site worth visiting.
-It has the tomb of Baba Shah Muzaffar, a Sufi Saint, nearby.
-The Purwar Museum is another must visit attraction within the city.
+Apart from Bibi Ka Maqbara, the Panchakki is another tourist site worth visiting.
+It has the tomb of Baba Shah Muzaffar, a Sufi saint, nearby.
+The Purwar Museum is another must-visit attraction within the city.
 In the city, there are three museums housing the art treasures of the region - the Sunheri Mahal Museum, the University Museum and the Chhatrapati Shivaji Museum.